microsoft/ALAppExtensions/Modules/System/Azure AD User Management/README.md

 #### Parameters
 *GraphUser ([DotNet UserInfo](https://go.microsoft.com/fwlink/?linkid=2210120))*

-The Azure AD user.
+The Microsoft Entra user.

 ### SynchronizeLicensedUserFromDirectory (Method) <a name="SynchronizeLicensedUserFromDirectory"></a>

- Synchronizes a user with the Azure AD user corresponding to the authentication email that is passed as a parameter.
+ Synchronizes a user with the Microsoft Entra user corresponding to the authentication email that is passed as a parameter.
 If the user record does not exist, it gets created.